osudrl/cassie-trajectory-editor/WRITEUP.md

 <img align="right" src="https://i.imgur.com/SKCPJfL.gif" width="300">

 Not seeding previous solutions forces each solved frame to respect the initial pose of the robot before the any perturbation.
 The solution maintains continuity both within the solution and with the starting trajectory at the ends.
 However, seeding the previous IK solution allows the solution trajectory to diverge.
 The error doesn't diverge, but joints diverge from their initial positions.
 When using full seeding, the initial pose for a frame has no impact on the solved pose for that frame.

+#### Seeding Solution: Partial Seeding

 Seeding the last solution causes obvious problems, but allowing the solver to start "from scratch" for each frame takes so much longer.
 So the current solver makes a compromise between the two approaches.